-Most of the playful banter between Morgan (Shemar Moore) and Garcia (Kirsten Vangsness) stems from the way the actor and actress talk to each other in real life.
+Most of the playful banter between Derek Morgan (Shemar Moore) and Penelope Garcia (Kirsten Vangsness) stemmed from the way the actor and actress talked to each other in real life.

-When David Rossi (Joe Mantegna) joins the team, he makes a comment that their offices are better than "that bunker" out of which the BAU used to work.
+When David Rossi (Joe Mantegna) joined the team, he made a comment that their offices are better than "that bunker" out of which the B.A.U. used to work.
 The comment isn't metaphorical.
-The actual BAU (in its many earlier incarnations and titles) used to operate out of a bunker former FBI Director J. Edgar Hoover had built below FBI Headquarters in Quantico, Virginia.
+The actual B.A.U. (in its many earlier incarnations and titles) used to operate out of a bunker former F.B.I.
+Director J. Edgar Hoover had built below F.B.I.
+Headquarters in Quantico, Virginia.

 Matthew Gray Gubler does not wear matching socks, because he thinks it's unlucky.
 In a few of the episodes, you can see his mismatched socks.